MooersLab/emacs30macos13treesitter/README.md

 mkdir build
 cd build
 ../configure --with-gnutls=ifavailable --with-cairo --with-tree-sitter --with-imagemagick --program-suffix=30 --prefix=/Users/blaine/bin
+# Use 8 processors to speed up make.
 make -j8
 make install -j8
 # Note that the install did not go quite as planned.
 I resolved the problem by the next steps.